Propane24/Custom-DNS-Server/README.md

 DNS Server running on port 8053

-The server is now listening for DNS queries on UDP port 8053.
+The DNS server will now listen for queries on UDP port 8053.

 Testing the DNS Server

-Open another terminal.
+Open another terminal window.

-Local DNS Resolution
+Test Local DNS Resolution
 dig example.com @127.0.0.1 -p 8053

-Expected result:
+Expected output:

 example.com -> 192.168.1.100

+This domain is resolved from records.json.

-Recursive DNS Forwarding
+Test Recursive DNS Forwarding
 dig google.com @127.0.0.1 -p 8053

-If the domain is not in records.json, the query will be forwarded to Google Public DNS (8.8.8.8).
+If the domain is not found locally, the server forwards the request to Google DNS (8.8.8.8).

-Handling Multiple Clients
+Multiple Client Support

-The server supports concurrent clients using multithreading.
+The server supports multiple concurrent clients using multithreading.

-Each incoming request is handled by a separate thread, allowing the server to process multiple DNS queries simultaneously.

-Example test:
+To simulate multiple users:

 for i in {1..20}; do dig google.com @127.0.0.1 -p 8053 & done

-Server log example:
+Example server output:

 Query from ('127.0.0.1', 50123)
 Query from ('127.0.0.1', 50124)
 Query from ('127.0.0.1', 50125)

+Each query is processed in a separate thread.

 Performance Evaluation

-Run the benchmark script:
+Run the performance benchmarking script:

 python3 performance_test.py